2020 Tax Filing Deadline: Thursday, April 15, 2021

 What is Taxable Income?
 Some kinds of income are taxed while others are not.
 Generally, income from foreign sources is not taxed.
 Salary from a job in the U.S. is taxed.
 Other types of income are taxable.
 Some examples of income include:

 - Wages that appear on form W-2 are taxable.

 - Scholarship or fellowship income that requires services (i.e., teaching assistant, athletic scholarships) will be treated as wages, like employment.

 - Scholarships, fellowships, and grants may be partially taxed.

 - Money used for other expenses, like room, board, and travel, are taxable.

-What is an ITIN?
-An ITIN is an Individual Taxpayer Identification Number.
-You would only need this if you do not have and do not qualify for a Social Security Number, and you received a scholarship/fellowship in the U.S. in 2017.
-Baylor's tax software, Sprintax, will help determine if you need an ITIN and automatically generate the paperwork for you if you need one.
-Also, you will need to see Grace Semple-Paul, Assistand Director of ISSS, who will prepare a letter and other documents that must be mailed with your tax return.
+- What is an ITIN?
+An ITIN is an Individual Taxpayer Identification Number issued by the IRS.
+You would only need this if you do not have and do not qualify for a Social Security Number, and you received a scholarship/fellowship in the U.S. Baylor's tax software, Sprintax, will help determine if you need an ITIN and generate the paperwork.
+Sprintax will assist students to apply for an ITIN for a nominal fee of approximately $16.
+You may discuss an alternate process with Grace Semple-Paul, Assistant Director of ISSS.

 What if I only have a Social Security Number but not an ITIN?
 You will have one or the other but not both.
 If you have submitted tax forms previously using an ITIN but now you have a Social Security Card, you should use the Social Security Card.